Proto:Super Mario World 2: Yoshi's Island

 - Click on "MAP A" through "H" to change the map.
 Only MAPs A through D seem to have working graphics.

-- Click on "UNIT NO." to browse thru the objects (left click a digit to increase it from 0-F, or right click to go backwards), then click the object in the black area to select it, then place it on the map.
+- Click on "UNIT NO." to browse through the objects (left click a digit to increase it from 0-F, or right click to go backwards), then click the object in the black area to select it, then place it on the map.

 - Use the D-Pad to pan the map around.